MarkusChardonnet/Probabilistic_forecasting_for_Anomaly_Detection/README.md

 - [x] rerun model training with fixed bug in dataset generation that caused dynamic features not to be used
 - [x] fix the synthetic dataset generation to have the same number of dynamic features as the real dataset
 - [x] fix the synthetic dataset generation to have same type of output as the real dataset
-- [] train model on synthetic dataset (of same size as real one) and evaluate it on a very large synthetic dataset to have better statistics
+- [] train model on synthetic dataset (of same size as real one) and evaluate it on a very large synthetic dataset to have better/more significant statistics
 - [] maybe: train model on larger synthetic dataset and see whether it performs better on the same evaluation dataset as above
 - [] maybe (as followup work?): train model first on large synthetic dataset and then on real dataset to see whether it can learn the real dataset better
 - [x] make synthetic data generation deterministic with the seed